khegazy/Powerformer/README.md

-# Powerformer (In Submission)
+# Powerformer

 ### This is the official implementation of Powerformer: [Powerformer: A Transformer with Weighted Causal Attention for Time-series Forecasting].

 ## Temporally Local and Causal Inductive Biases in Time-Series

 Transformers have recently shown strong performance in time-series forecasting, but their all-to-all attention mechanism overlooks the (temporal) causal and often (temporally) local nature of data.
 We introduce Powerformer, a novel Transformer variant that replaces noncausal attention weights with causal weights that are reweighted according to a smooth heavy-tailed decay.
 More concretely, we impose a power-law decay on causally connected weights since pairwise temporal correlations in many datasets decay as a power-law.
 This simple yet effective modification endows the model with an inductive bias favoring temporally local dependencies, while still allowing sufficient flexibility to learn the unique correlation structure of each dataset.
-Our empirical results demonstrate that Powerformer not only achieves state-of-the-art accuracy on public time-series benchmarks, but also that it offers improved interpretability of attention patterns.
+Our empirical results demonstrate that Powerformer not only achieves state-of-the-art accuracy on public time-series benchmarks, but also offers improved interpretability of attention patterns.

 ## Key Designs